- General Regulations eTOP -

 Scope of the Regulations and Hierarchy of Contractual Provisions

-2.1 These Regulations define the rules for the provision of Services by the Operator, billing procedures with the Subscriber, and cooperation procedures.
+2.1 The Regulations set out the rules for the Operator’s provision of Services, the rules for settlements with the Subscriber, and cooperation procedures.

-2.2 The Operator may introduce Detailed Regulations for specific Services it provides.
+2.2 The Operator may introduce Detailed Regulations for the Services it provides.

-2.4 In cases not covered by the Detailed Regulations, the provisions of these Regulations apply.
+2.4 In cases not described in the Detailed Regulations, the provisions of the Regulations apply.

-2.5 In cases not covered by the Agreement, including its attachments, clauses, and annexes, the provisions of the Detailed Regulations and these Regulations apply.
+2.5 In cases not described in the Agreement together with its appendices, clauses, and annexes, the provisions of the Detailed Regulations and the Regulations apply.

 Article 3